Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Render-Pipeline-Wizard.md

 - **Upgrade Project Materials to High Definition Materials**: Upgrades every Material in your Unity Project to HDRP Materials.
 - **Upgrade Selected Materials to High Definition Materials**: Upgrades every Material currently selected to HDRP Materials.
-- **Upgrade HDRP Materials to Latest Version:** Upgrades every Materials in your Unity Project to latest version available.
+- **Upgrade HDRP Materials to Latest Version:** Upgrades every Material in your Unity Project to the latest version.

 The lighting will not match as HDRP use a different attenuation function than built-in and use correct math to handle lighting model.
 There is no function that can convert the look.
 Thus the lighting will require to be redone.